 The example below demonstrates the risks of a “do-it-yourself” approach.
 This website was built on Wix, and as you can see, it looks outdated and is unattractive to the browsing audience.

-It takes a lot of time to build a website.
+According to Share-webcare, a Miami web design agency, it takes a lot of time to build a website.
 The process requires a lot of strategy up front to ensure that the site will meet business needs.
 “Depending on your skills in web design, the finished design can look unprofessional,” said James Trumbly, owner of HMG Creative, an Austin-based digital agency that focuses on brand development, web design, and interactive marketing services.

 A website is a reflection of your business and, more important, your brand.
 If you’re an organization that conducts business exclusively online, your website may be the only means you have of conveying your desired brand image.
 Get it right and great results will follow.
 Get it wrong and you’re unlikely to achieve the results you’re looking for.
 Worse yet, you may tarnish your image so extensively that it never recovers.

 “Even though there are tools available to the public, like WordPress and Wix, the user is still limited to how much they can design based on their knowledge,” says Trumbly.
 And, even for those small business owners who may have the knowledge—web designers and developers, for instance—there are two good reasons not to take a do-it-yourself approach.

 First, your time is better spent focusing on building the business.
 Someone from outside the company will bring a fresh, unjaded perspective that will yield a clearer portrayal of business’ brand and mission.

 The image below is an example of a beautiful, custom-built responsive website that HMG Creative designed for Texas A&M’s Student Activities Center.
 The fresh, modern design provides quick access to the most popular sections on the site, with easy-to-navigate pages and a rich color scheme that promotes and enhances the Texas A&M University brand.